shawnhuyiwen/pulse/docs/Methodology/CircuitMethodology.md

 node is used.

-This sound foundation for defining and calculating circuit parameters, allows the engine to transport substances in a similarly generic fashion (see @ref TransporterMethodology).
+This sound foundation for defining and calculating circuit parameters, allows the engine to transport substances in a similarly generic fashion (see @ref SubstanceTransportMethodology).

 @anchor circuit-assumptions
 ## Assumptions